-When most people hear the words “burglary of a habitation” they think of someone breaking into a home.
-The definition of burglary in Texas is far broader and includes any entry into a home when the person has intent to commit a felony, theft, or assault.
-A knowledgeable burglary attorney can help to explain these nuances and guide you through the legal system during your case.
+When most people hear the words “burglary of a habitation” they think of someone breaking into a home and stealing something.
+However, the definition of burglary in Texas is far broader and includes any entry into a home when the person has the intent to commit a felony, theft, or assault.
+In other words, nothing has to actually be taken.
+An experienced burglary attorney can help explain these nuances and guide you through the legal system.

-Pursuant to Texas Penal Code 30.02, a person commits this crime if they enter or remain concealed within a habitation with the intent to commit a felony, theft or assault, or once inside, if they actually commit or attempt to commit a felony, theft, or assault.
+The definition for burglary of a habitation can be found in Texas Penal Code Section 30.02, which states that a person commits an offense if he or she enters or remains concealed within a habitation with the intent to commit a felony, theft or assault, or once inside, they actually commit or attempt to commit a felony, theft, or assault.

 A “habitation” means a structure or vehicle that is adapted for the overnight accommodation of persons, and includes:

 Under Texas law, “entry into a habitation” occurs if any part of an individual’s body entered the habitation or any physical object connected to the individual entered the habitation.
-In other words, it is possible to be charged with burglary of a habitation without actually setting foot inside the home.
+It is possible to be charged with burglary of a habitation without actually setting foot inside the home.

 According to Code of Criminal Procedure 12.01, the statute of limitations for Burglary of a Habitation (where the felony intended, attempted or committed was not sexual assault of a child) in Texas is five years.